prust/glasstack/README.md

 * remove libraries they don't want (by not including the DLL? or not setting compile macro flags?)
 * add alternative libraries (alternative GUI, DB, etc) by dropping in a C library and writing duktape bindings
 * update libraries by dropping in an updated version of the dynamic library (to patch bugs and security vulnerabilities)

+## Duktape Javascript Engine

+glasstack embeds the [duktape](https://duktape.org) javascript engine because it is easier to compile and easier to integrate with than complex engines like v8, yet it has robust support for ECMAScript 5 and partial support for ECMAScript 6+.
+We intentionally opted for a simpler non-JIT engine because we believe that the overall performance and maintainability of the application stack is better when performance-critical routines are written in C and when application developers understand the performance characteristics and tradeoffs of low-level code.

 ## Acknowledgments